The "easiest" way to change

 bad me, judge myself with a fantasized standard that says I’m inferior for not feeling like it, to scare me into doing it.

-bad me, anger at myself in order to,
+bad me, anger at myself in order to use the pain caused by disapproval,

 good me, people are coming.
-Now I feel like doing it, because I can see relief from avoiding their disapproval.
+Now I feel like doing it, because I can see the positive feeling of relief from avoiding their disapproval.

 Step 2